Netflix Persuasion (2022) Trailer Review

 1997.jpg

 The Good: I like that this version captures the difference in age between Jane and Rochester.
 Samantha Morton looks like Jane with her young appearance and plain but piercing features.
-The accurate age difference highlights the strange dynamic between the characters in the novel.
+The accurate age difference accentuates the unique dynamic between the characters.
 Rochester is Jane's social and experiential superior, and yet he still relies on her and respects her as an advisor and equal despite her age and position.
-The best scenes in this adaptation are the conversation following Mason's injury and the reunion scene when Hinds turns on the waterworks.
+The best scenes in this adaptation are Jane and Rochester’s conversation following Mason's injury and the reunion scene, when Hinds turns on the waterworks.

-The Bad: While Hinds delivers some beautiful scenes like the ones above, most of the time he plays Rochester all wrong.
+The Bad: While Hinds delivers some beautiful scenes, most of the time he plays Rochester all wrong.
 The proposal (beware the infamous open-mouthed kiss) and “leaving” scenes are particularly disastrous.
-Hinds’ Rochester is screamy, aggressive, and a bully.
-This is an indictment not only on Hinds' portrayal of the character, but also on the show’s script and direction.
+Hinds’s Rochester is screamy, aggressive, and a bully.
+But the director and screenwriter are as guilty as Hinds for this misinterpretation.
 What would possess a screenwriter to have Rochester accuse Jane of being spoiled after he was just busted for attempted bigamy?
-In this version Rochester is neither repentant when Jane leaves or grateful at first when she returns at first.
+In this version Rochester is neither repentant when Jane leaves or grateful at first when she returns.
 (Aside: I know Hinds could do better with different scripting and direction because he also played Rochester in a 1994 radio adaptation of Jane Eyre, where his vocal performance was much better.)

 Grade: C-